 The T2T Program at Franklin College is a non-degree program.
 The expectation is that the majority of those pursuing initial teacher licensure in the T2T program will be Franklin College graduates.
 However, the program is open to anyone meeting the enrollment requirements, including non-traditional students, those seeking to change careers, and those desiring to professionalize an emergency permit.

 After the successful completion of the required coursework, a full-semester student teaching experience is offered in the following areas: art (fine arts), business, chemistry, English/language arts, French, social studies-government and citizenship, social studies-historical perspectives, journalism, life sciences (biology), mathematics, music (instrumental), music (vocal), physical education, Spanish.
-This program is 18 preparation hours and is to be completed within two calendar years.
+This program consists of 18 preparation hours and is to be completed within two calendar years.
+No courses transfer into the program and all courses in the current program must be satisfactorily completed.

 Program Eligibility